danielvladco/blockchain-learning/docs/web3.md

 - Write Contract - This tab has all the write methods for the contract

 >Hardhat allows to verify programatically

 ### Hardhat
 - Deploy with the `--network` flag allows to deploy in the specified network, the networks are configured in `hardhat.config.ts`
 - Can att tasks to the hardhat CLI.
 Most of the time will use scripts
+- MainNet forking - Copy the mainnet in the local machine and work with it locally
+  - Pros: Quick, easy, close to the original env
+  - Cons: Need an API? some contracts are hard to work with